IDFPR Investigation FAQs

 What to do if under IDFPR investigation?

 If you are under investigation by the IDFPR, you should contact an attorney immediately.
 Choosing an attorney is always a complicated process.
 In doing so, important factors to consider include: does the attorney have experience in licensing/IDFPR issues and can he or she guide you through the often complicated process?
 Licensees who represent themselves before the IDFPR may not receive same level of attention as those represented by an attorney, which means your license and livelihood might be at greater risk than if you have legal representation.
-If you have received a notification from the IDFPR, contact the attorneys of Bell Shah Law, LLC, immediately before the investigation begins, if possible.
+If you have received a notification from the IDFPR, contact the attorneys of Bell & Shah, LLC, immediately before the investigation begins, if possible.
 We have a wealth of experience in working on IDFPR matters and are available to help you navigate through these difficult situations.

 Do I need an attorney if the IDFPR has contacted me regarding allegations of misconduct?